-Join Jeff Toister for an in-depth discussion in this video Managing expectations, part of Customer Service Fundamentals.
+Join Jeff Toister for an in-depth discussion in this video Managing expectations, part of Customer Service Foundations.

 Outstanding customer service is defined as service that exceeds your customer's expectations.
 Sometimes, this is relatively easy to do when your customer doesn't expect much, and your normal service level already surpasses what they're expecting.
 At other times, customers' expectations can be impossibly high to meet.
 Customer service professionals often have opportunities to help their customers set appropriate expectations.
 This helps the customer avoid feeling disappointed when their expectations aren't met.